htang7415/MaxionBench/README.md

 ## How to run this benchmark study

-Use the reduced local workflow in `command-mac.md`.
+Use the reduced local workflow.

 It covers: